UGLY FREAKIN WALLS IN YOUR HOUSE

 The Ugly Wall Confrontation

-After several months I finally decided it was time to go after the ugly walls.
+After several months, I finally decided it was time to go after the ugly walls in the newly designated closet area.
 I first capped off the old plumbing outlets and covered the holes with new pieces of drywall.
 There were multiple electrical outlets so I left them in place except for the 220 volt box needed for the dryer.
 I disconnected and removed it.
 I also covered the dryer vent hole with a drywall patch.

 An easy way to cover a wall or ceiling hole is to locate the next wall studs or ceiling joists just past the hole.
 Use a nail, small drill bit or stud finder.
 Find the center by locating the clear area on either side.
 Measure from center to center and mark.
 Cut a piece of drywall to fit.
 Then place the drywall against the wall or ceiling between your center marks.
 Scribe around your new piece with a pencil.
 Cut out scribed area with a utility knife, reciprocating saw, or electric oscillating tool.
 Screw in new drywall piece after cleaning area.

 Now it was time to do something with the poorly textured walls.
 I wanted smoothly finished walls and ceiling.
-I knew that I would have to plaster over everything.
+I knew that I would have to plaster over everything to achieve that effect.

 So my choice was to use joint compound over the rough finish.
 Since I had never done this before, it was new territory for me.
 Finishing raw drywall is one thing, but covering a bumpy finish is another.

 The paint on the walls was flat so I chose not to use a primer to help secure the joint compound to said walls.
 I would use the coating material right out of the bucket.
-I wanted it to be thick so that it would not slop all over me and the paper-covered floor.
+I wanted it to be thick so that it would not slop all over me and the construction paper that covered the floor.

 Gettin’ Her Done

-I purchased a new stainless steel 12″ drywall “knife” to compliment my 6″ one.
-I also purchased a new stainless steel compound holding tray.
-My old plastic one was falling apart.
+I purchased a new stainless steel 12″ drywall “knife” to compliment the 6″ one I had.
+I also purchased a new stainless steel joint compound holding tray because my old plastic one was falling apart.

-So I started.
-After loading the tray with undiluted joint compound, I started to swipe it onto the rough walls.
+Once everything was ready, I started.
+After loading the tray with undiluted joint compound, I grabbed a glob of it and swiped it onto the rough walls.
 I decided ahead of time that I would need 2 full coats before sanding the walls.
 Perfection was not what I strived for on the first coat.
 I just tried to get the finish as smooth as possible with minor imperfections.

 So far my plan was working.
-After finishing the first coat, I had to wait a couple of days to let the material dry.
-Then I installed the second coat.
-This time it had to be close to perfect.
+After finishing the first coat, I had to wait a couple of days to let the material dry thoroughly.
+When sufficient time had passed, I went ahead and installed the second coat.
+This time the application had to be as smooth as possible.
 All swipe-marks had to be virtually non-existent.
 I accomplished this by slightly lifting the edge of the drywall knife that rode against the wet compound already on the wall.
 Any voids in the finish were filled with a small glob of compound and then the area was swiped again.

 The Dreaded Sanding Phase

-When all the wall and ceiling coatings were complete and thoroughly dry, it was time to sand the walls.
+When all the wall and ceiling coatings were swiped on and allowed to dry, it was time to sand the walls.
 Since I hate hand sanding, I used an electric orbital sander with 80 grit paper.
 It creates a lot of dust but works very well for me.

 I set up my large commercial vacuum cleaner to run while I was sanding.
-I wore a painters filtering mask with twin filter discs.
+I wore a painter’s face mask with twin filter discs.
 A large clear face shield will protect your eyes without fogging up like goggles do.